Gov. Cuomo: China sending 1,000 ventilators to New York

 In China, where the coronavirus was first detected in December, authorities have cautiously lifted restrictions amid dropping numbers of infections.
 On Saturday it reported just one new confirmed case in the epicenter of Wuhan and 18 others among people arriving from abroad.
 There were four new deaths for an official total of 3,326.

-In the nationwide tribute to the victims, the government singled out the more than 3,000 health care workers who contracted COVID-19 and the 14 reported to have died from the disease.
+In the nationwide tribute to victims, the government singled out the more than 3,000 health care workers who contracted COVID-19 and the 14 reported to have died.
 Among them was doctor Li Wenliang, who was threatened with punishment by police after publicizing news of the outbreak but has since been listed among the national “martyrs.”

 As the outbreak spreads in Egypt, the Arab world’s most populous country, the news that 17 health care worker tested positive for the virus at the National Cancer Institute raised fears of what the virus might do to the country’s hospital system.